 For example, we began a Phase I clinical trial of R112 in September 2002 in the United Kingdom.
 The data from this trial was incorporated into an IND application that was filed with the FDA in November 2002.
 Subsequently, we recently completed a Phase I/II clinical trial in which we evaluated the safety and effectiveness of R112 in patients with documented allergies.
 In addition, we recently completed a multi-dose safety trial of R112 with the goal of establishing the longer-term, multi-dose safety of R112 in various dosing regimens.
-Based on this study, we initiated a Phase II clinical trial in April 2004.
-However, the outcome cannot be predicted.
-We also recently completed a human safety trial in the United Kingdom of our compound, R803, for the treatment of hepatitis C. We plan to launch a Phase I/II clinical trial in the United States during the second quarter of 2004 in HCV-infected patients.
+Based on this study we initiated a Phase II "park study" clinical trial in which we measured allergic symptom improvement.
+On August 2, 2004,we announced the results of this trial, which demonstrate R112 can reduce certain symptoms of allergic rhinitis in a statistically significant manner compared to placebo, has a favorable safety profile, and an onset of action of approximately thirty minutes.
+We also recently completed a human safety trial in the United Kingdom of our compound, R803, for the treatment of hepatitis C and launched a Phase I/II clinical trial in the United States during the second quarter of 2004 in HCV-infected patients.
 This trial is a multi-dose safety study that is also designed to measure any reduction in viral titer.
-Because of the uncertainty of whether the accumulated preclinical evidence (pharmacokinetic, pharmacodynamic, safety and/or other factors) or early clinical results will be observed in later clinical trials, we can make no assurance regarding the results likely from our future clinical trials or the impact of those results on our business.
+Because of the uncertainty of whether the accumulated preclinical evidence (pharmacodynamic, safety and/or other factors) or early clinical results will be observed in later clinical trials, we can make no assurance regarding the results likely from our future clinical trials or the impact of those results on our business.